 Gupta and Lorenzo Pagani.
 Mr. Balls is CIO Global Fixed Income and a Managing Director of PIMCO.
 Mr. Gupta and Dr. Pagani are Managing Directors of PIMCO.
-Messrs.
-Balls and Gupta and Dr. Pagani have jointly and primarily managed the Portfolio since September 2014.
+Mr. Balls has managed the Portfolio since September 2014, Mr. Gupta has managed the Portfolio since September 2014, and Dr. Pagani has managed the Portfolio since September 2014.